 He started to carry out teaching activities in 2011 at his alma mater, being tasked with the exercise sessions of the course of Flight Mechanics (prof. Marco Borri), and since the following year with the design laboratories of the course of Design of Wind Turbines (prof. Carlo L. Bottasso, later prof. Alessandro Croce).
 Since 2013 he is responsible for the laboratories of the course of Aircraft Design (prof. Lorenzo Trainelli).
 In 2016 he led the exercise sessions for the course of Introduction to Flight (prof. Luigi Vigevano).

-Since 2015 he is lecturing in Flight Mechanics (undergraduate), and since 2020 also in Advanced Aircraft Dynamics (graduate).
+Since 2015 he is lecturing in Flight Mechanics (undergraduate), and since 2020 also in Airplane Performance and Dynamics (graduate).

 In the Department of Aerospace Science and Technology of the Politecnico di Milano university, he is a tenure-track researcher, member of the board of the master course in Fundamentals of the Air Transport System, and member of the board of the Doctoral Program in Aerospace Engineering.

 His research interests include novel methodologies for aircraft design, optimal design methods for aircraft with novel propulsion systems, dynamics modeling of flying systems (rotorcraft, fixed-wing aircraft and airships), control system design for flying systems and wind turbines, and control-enabling technologies (observers, control/sensor chain interaction).

 He has authored a scientific book on flight dynamics, and more than fifty journal and conference papers in his research fields, attending several scientific conferences both in Italy and abroad.